imran-khatib/apk-builder/README.md

 ./apk-builder.sh

-# Please set Your IP in LHOST after opening of msfconsole
+# Please set Your IP in LHOST & LPORT  after opening of msfconsole